LIBREhub/LIBREhub.github.io/_posts/2023-07-30-laserillum-ws.md

 | 15:30 - 16:15 | Visita al FabLab IDI e Instituto de Ingeniería Biológica y Médica | Pisos 6 y 7, Edificio </br> Ciencia y Tecnología |
 | 16:15 - 17:00 | Networking | |

 ---

+### Update: Technical information

+The workshop kit includes:

+1. Laser diode coupled to multimode optical fiber with a 105μm core and 2m length,
+1. Metal heat sink,
+1. Current source for the laser diode.

+These three components have an approximate cost over USD 200.
+The diode included in the kit may be:
+* 405 nm, 300 mW (violet),
+* 488 nm, 55 mW (blue, typically used for green fluorescence excitation), or
+* 638 nm, 700 mW (red).

+Their bandwidths are not documented; other similar multimode laser diodes have a bandwidth of about 2 nm.

+**Laser Colors:** The default laser module in the workshop kit will be blue; If you have a color preference please justify your selection in the registration form under "3) Provide other impact indicators ...".
+The assignment of colors will be subject to availability and prioritization with a selection process based on the impact statement.

+In the workshop, we will provide training on assembling and operating these elements safely, together with other additional low-cost elements in the kit, including:

+4. Additional electronics to power the laser,
+1. Collimation of the laser beam,
+1. Support pieces for holding the laser module and optical fiber,

+---

 ### Update: General expense reimbursement conditions